Posted On: February 3, 2020 | 7 mins read

 Let’s quickly run through a scenario to get a grasp on the concept (as they say, contextual learning is very effective).
 Sam just bought a laptop from a top e-commerce app, using his phone.
 He tries to turn it on but it wouldn’t respond.
 Getting a little irked and concerned, he checks on the customer support through his smartphone.

-Now, as he clearly preferred his phone even to place the order, his first instinct to go back to the same for his query or grievance (depending on how the next few minutes go) redressals.
+Now, as he clearly preferred his phone even to place the order, his first instinct shall be to go back to the same for registering his query or grievance (depending on how the next few minutes go) redressals.

 Sam gets annoyed and makes a mental note to always check the customer support options before making future purchases.
 Either the company somehow understands Sam’s problem within moments, or they don’t.
 Sam somehow gets hold of a representative (or even an email id) after scouring through the e-commerce website.
 Now, either the email response he receives is a bland automated reply (or none whatsoever), or he finally gets a fact-finding request from the company.
 Even on the call, either Sam’s concern is acknowledged by them, or it isn’t.
 In any case, Sam is starting from a point of ‘annoyance’.

 Let’s see how things could be different if there was an in-app omni channel support section:

 Either the response is automated through an AI-driven information gathering Chatbot, or it’s an actual representative.
 Sam’s problem is isolated immediately using a ‘Decision tree’ matrix.
 If the problem/resolution is simple (like putting in the charger or the likes) it’s resolved by pulling out the relevant literature from the KMS.
 If the problem is complex, it’s seamlessly escalated to a more experienced team for further interactions.
 Here, the current state of the problem is recorded within the system and Sam doesn’t have to brief the next person in any manner.